zimme/meteor-collection-behaviours/README.md

 ### &lt;CollectionIdentifier&gt;.attachBehaviour

-Used to attach a behaviour to the collection.
+Used to attach behaviour(s) to the collection.

 ```js
 Meteor.users.attachBehaviour(behaviourNameOrFunction, options);